 This paper examines market efficiency surrounding hurricanes in the immediate post-landfall period.
 Using hypotheses derived from distinctions between the efficient market hypothesis and the adaptive market hypothesis, it runs event studies on a sample of gulf-exposed property and casualty insurers for hurricanes that made landfall domestically in the 2004 and 2005 hurricane seasons.
 Testing these post-landfall inefficiency measurements shows that a statistically significant window of inefficiency exists immediately following hurricane landfall.
 This confirms the prediction of the adaptive market hypothesis, and as a result shows that hurricanes create opportunities for abnormal risk-adjusted returns in this market.

 Hewitt, Evan R., "Examining Market Response Following Hurricane Landfall: Does the U.S. Stock Market React Efficiently to Hurricanes?"
 (2012).
-Honors Projects.
+Economics Honors Projects.
 Paper 45.

 © Copyright is owned by author of this document